Scalable Optimal Transport Methods in Machine Learning: A Contemporary Survey: Scaling OT Computation

-The formulation shows the OT computation as maximizing an expectation term thus suggesting that the maximization can be achieved using stochastic gradient methods on sampled batches from the coupling $\mu \times \nu$.
+\textit{Grey-Box Solvers with Soft Constraints:} To understand the strategy of these solvers, we revisit the Kantorovich dual: \rtypo{ } The formulation shows the OT computation as maximizing an expectation \rtypo{term, thus} suggesting that the maximization can be achieved using stochastic gradient methods on sampled batches from the coupling $\mu \times \nu$.
 However, it is not clear how the constraints on $\phi$ and $\psi$ can be satisfied in this scheme.
-It turns out that the dual of the entropy regularized OT problem is unconstrained and doesn't exhibit this problem,~\eqref{eq:regularized_primal}, which can be obtained by the Fenchel-Rockafellar theorem:

-where $R_{\lambda} = -\lambda e^{\frac{1}{\lambda}(\phi(x)+\psi(y)-c(x,y))}$ is a penalty term.
-Intuitively, $R_{\lambda}$ represents a smooth version of the constraints in Eq \ref{eq:kantorovich_dual_2}.
+It turns out that the dual of the entropy regularized OT problem is unconstrained and doesn't exhibit this problem,~\eqref{eq:regularized_primal}, which can be obtained by the Fenchel-Rockafellar theorem: \rtypo{ } where $R_{\lambda} = -\lambda e^{\frac{1}{\lambda}(\phi(\vector{x})+\psi(\vector{y})-c(\vector{x},\vector{y}))}$ is a penalty term.
+Intuitively, $R_{\lambda}$ represents a smooth version of the constraints in \eqref{eq:kantorovich_dual_2}.
 Thus, we bypass the need to enforce the hard constraints.
-Given that the problem is now unconstrained, one can simply parameterize the dual variables $\phi$ and $\psi$ using neural networks and use stochastic graident methods to maximize the objective in (\ref{eq:regualized_kantrovich_dual}) \cite{SeguyLARGE-SCALEESTIMATION}.
+Given that the problem is now unconstrained, one can simply parameterize the dual variables $\phi$ and $\psi$ using neural networks and use stochastic \rtypo{gradient} methods to maximize the objective in (\ref{eq:regualized_Kantorovich_dual}) \cite{SeguyLARGE-SCALEESTIMATION}.

-Alternatively, the semi-dual formulation \eqref{eq:regualized_kantrovich_dual} of the unregularized OT problem is also unconstrained but its objective is non-smooth, so a smooth approximation of the semi-dual formulation of the unregularized OT problem can also be used.
-The semi-dual's objective is not smooth because it uses the $\max$ operator.
-One way to alleviate this is to construct a smooth approximation of the $\max$ operator using the conjugate function of some strictly convex regularization/penalty function $\Omega$ over the unit Simplex $\Delta$.
+Alternatively, the semi-dual formulation \eqref{eq:regualized_Kantorovich_dual} of the unregularized OT problem is also unconstrained, but its objective is non-smooth, so a smooth approximation of the semi-dual formulation of the unregularized OT problem can also be used.
+The semi-dual's objective is not smooth because it uses the $\max$ operator. \marginpar{R?} \rref{One way \cite{Blondel2018SmoothTransport} to alleviate this} is to construct a smooth approximation of the $\max$ operator using the conjugate function of some strictly convex regularization/penalty function $\Omega$ over the unit Simplex $\Delta$.
 The entropy or L2 norm are possible choices for $\Omega$.
-The following function is known as the conjugate function of $\Omega(x)$:

-The above conjugate function is smooth and differentiable in $x$ and is equal to $\max(x)$ when $\Omega(y) = 0$ for all $y$ (i.e. no regularization).
+The following function is known as the conjugate function of $\Omega(\vector{x})$: \rtypo{ } The above conjugate function is smooth and differentiable in $\vector{x}$ and is equal to $\max(\vector{x})$ when $\Omega(\vector{y}) = 0$ for all $\vector{y}$ (i.e. no regularization).
 Replacing $\max$ with $\text{max}_{\Omega}$ for some choice of $\Omega$ in the semi-dual results in a smooth unconstrained optimization problem.
 The gradient of the above function can also be analytically derived for common choices of $\Omega$.